Mai-GitHubb/smart-email-agent/README.md

 - View sender context

 ### Calendar
-- View events by date
+- **Month Grid View**: Visual calendar with tasks and events displayed on their dates (todo calendar style)
-- Manage suggested events from emails
+- **Suggested Events**: Manage events extracted from emails
-- Confirm, edit, or ignore extracted events
+- **Confirm, Edit, or Ignore**: Review and manage suggested events
+- **Google Calendar Sync**: Sync tasks and confirmed events to Google Calendar
+- **Detail View**: View all tasks and events for a specific date

 ### Tasks
 - Kanban board with To Do, In Progress, and Done columns